Faculty and Staff Members at Pforzheimer Honors College NYC

 Devina Subedar: email@example.com

-Devina Subedar is a class of 2016 Marketing major from Piscataway, New Jersey.
+Devina Subedar is a class of 2016 Human Resources Management major from Piscataway, New Jersey.
 Since coming to Pace, she has worked with the Honors College as a student aide and with the Summer Scholars program as assistant program coordinator.
 While growing up in Piscataway, she was actively involved in community service, volunteering at the library and the senior citizen’s center, along with being editor of Key Club in high school.
 Devina loves kids, Harry Potter, watching romantic Bollywood movies, and doing yoga.